VictoriaChoy/victoriachoy.github.io/README.md

 1.3.1 Collaborative Strategies

 A collaborative learning community implements effective collaboration strategies, contributes their expertise, experiences, and perspectives to the teamwork in both formal and informal settings.
-Based on mutual respect, open communication

 Workshops, class observations, and teaching modelling are some formal meathods for professional learning.
 Pre-class and after-class discussions are more informal to share perspectives on learning and teaching.